 How to Get Into ASU: The Basics

 The main ASU campus is in Tempe, Arizona.
-There are also five other campuses, which you can see on this map from ASU’s official website.
+There are also five other campuses, which you can see on this page from ASU’s official website.
 Certain majors and schools within ASU have their own admissions requirements.
 But for the most part, the admissions expectations at Tempe are also admissions expectations of the satellite ASU campuses.
 (In other words, how to get into ASU-Tempe is the same as how to get into ASU.)
-Below is a “How to Get Into ASU” table.
-This table shows the general standards for ASU SAT scores, ASU ACT scores, ASU GPA, and the acceptance rate at ASU.
+Below is a list of the general standards for ASU SAT scores, ASU ACT scores, ASU GPA, and the acceptance rate at ASU.